 Get Plenty of Sleep

 Make sleep a priority and your bedroom a sanctuary.
 Consider removing all electronics from your bedroom (yes, even the television).
 Reduce (or eliminate) screen time 2 hours before bedtime, and if you can’t—invest in some blue blocking glasses.
-Spend your time just before you go to sleep reading or practicing meditative breathing (maybe even on an acupressure mat).
+Spend your time just before you go to sleep reading or practicing meditative breathing, or just standing with your eyes shut in a hot shower.
 Create a consistent bedtime routine and stick to it—doing so will help train your body that the time to sleep is fast approaching.

 Build a Support System and Giggle

-Humans are social creatures by nature, but we often forgo positive & purposeful interaction with others because we’re just too busy, we’ll see friends “later” or we’ve about had it with humans by the end of the day.
+Humans are social creatures by nature, but we often forgo positive & purposeful interaction with others because we’re just too ‘busy', we’ll see friends “later” or we’ve about had it with humans by the end of the day and don’t want to talk to anyone.

 Make spending time with people you love and trust a priority.
 Gather a close group of friends, grab lunch with your sibling, or plan a coffee date with your favorite person.
 Reconnect with the people you can trust with your worries and fears.
 Having a support system gives you people to turn to when you need to talk about your feelings… and if you don’t need to talk about your feelings: Laugh, and laugh A LOT.